9 Important Slavic Gods and Goddesses

 The existence of Belobog and Chernobog is attributed to the symbolism of peace and chaos, evil and good, day and night, and Light and darkness.
 They were locked in an eternal fight that could have kindled individualistic morality and a sense of righteousness within the Slavic people.

-Mokosh, the Goddess of Fertility
+Mokosh: The Goddess of Fertility

+Without reproduction, no culture can flourish.
 Mokosh, otherwise known as ‘The Mother Goddess,’ was the Slavic goddess of fertility and potency.
 As a female deity, she held a particular cultural significance to women due to her giving powers.
 Birth, like every other culture, was crucial to Slavic concepts.
-She was said to be closely connected to Perun, and some authors believe that the theft of Mokosh by Veles led Perun to call an eternal battle against him in the first place.
+She was said to be closely connected to Perun, and some authors believe that the stealing of Mokosh by Veles led Perun to call an eternal battle against him in the first place.

-This Slavic goddess was also closely connected to weaving, shearing of sheep, and the welfare of women in general.
+This Slavic goddess was also closely connected to weaving, the shearing of sheep, and the welfare of women in general.
 In the modern-day, Mokosh is still prevalent in the beliefs of many countries in Eastern Europe as the harbinger of fertility and an impactful force granting vitality.

-Stribog, the God of Winds
+Stribog: The God of Winds

 Without wind, no ship would have marched forward.
 The wind is a vital driving force due to its constant and rhythmic existence.
 It stood as a symbolic embodiment of liberty and tranquility.